rduplain/memo/startups-for-people-with-problems.md

 The path of raising funds ("capital") is one of building wealth.

-Identify a product/service of value, make a plan to deliver, make a projection of the market and respective share, and put these together to claim a valuation.
+Identify a product/service of value, make a plan to deliver, make a projection of the market and share of customers, and put these together to claim a valuation.

 For example, raise $1M by selling 20% (fully diluted) equity in a company that